 All states have to implement CAA, says Union Minister

-All states have to implement CAA, says Union Minister Kochi, Dec 30 (PTI): Amid protest by many non-BJP ruled states against the Citizenship (Amendment) Act (CAA), the Centre on Monday said the states have to implement the legislation as it had been passed by Parliament.
-"Under the Constitution, they (states) have to implement it (CAA)", Union Parliamentary Affairs Minister Arjun Ram Meghwal told a press conference convened here to convey the views of the Centre as well as the BJP on the CAA.
+Amid protests by many non-BJP ruled states against the Citizenship (Amendment) Act (CAA), the Centre on Monday said the states have to implement the legislation as it had been passed by Parliament.
+"Under the Constitution, they (states) have to implement it (CAA)", Union Parliamentary Affairs Minister Arjun Ram Meghwal told a press conference convened here to convey the views of the Centre, as well as the BJP on the CAA.

+The Minister also said states will have to implement the National Population Register (NPR),that is part of the Census.
+His statement comes a day after a meeting of various political parties and socio-religious outfits, convened by Kerala Chief Minister Pinarayi Vijayan, decided to hold joint protests against the controversial Act.

+"It is in the national interest," he said.
+Meghwal's statement also assumes significance in view of a special session of the state assembly being convened on Tuesday, which is likely to moot a resolution to express the state's concern over the Citizenship Amendment Act.

-Seeking to reach out to the Muslim community people who were protesting against the Act, Meghwal said the CAA was enacted to provide citizenship to the minorities who were subjected to religious persecution in countries, including Pakistan, Afghanistan and Bangladesh, and the Muslim citizens of India have nothing to worry.
-"I want to tell the Muslim community, not only Kerala, the whole country, there's nothing to worry", the Minister said when his attention was drawn to the massive rally planned by Muslim organisations in Kochi on January 1 against the CAA.
+Seeking to reach out to the Muslim community protesting against the CAA,he said CAA was enacted to provide citizenship to minorities who were subjected to religious persecution in countries, including Pakistan, Afghanistan and Bangladesh, and Muslim citizens in India have nothing to worry.
+"I want to tell the Muslim community, not only in Kerala, but the whole country, there is nothing to worry",the Minister said when his attention was drawn to the massive rally planned by Muslim organisations in Kochi on January 1 against the CAA.

-Accusing the Congress of carrying out a misinformation campaign against the CAA, Meghwal said that is not good for the country..
+Accusing the Congress of carrying out a misinformation campaign against the CAA, he said is not good for the country.
+The Minister lashed out at senior Congress leader P Chidambaram over NPR issue, saying it was launched during his tenure as Home Minister.

+The first form under the NPR was filled by then President, Pratibha Patil.
+"Chidambaram spoke for more than 30 minutes in Parliament in favour of NPR.
+Then it was ok.
+Now it is not ok.
+How it can happen?", Meghwal said He was responding to queries on the decision of the Kerala and West Bengal governments to stop all activities in connection with the National Population Register in their states,considering 'apprehensions' of the public that it would lead to NRC in the wake of the controversial citizenship act.

+Earlier,Chidambaram had alleged that the NPR approved by the BJP government was different and dangerous in terms of the "text and context" of the data collection done in 2010.
+Charging the BJP government with having a "sinister agenda", he had said if the BJP's motives are bona fide, the Government should unconditionally state that they support the NPR form and design of 2010 and did not intend to link it to the controversial NRC..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)